f5devcentral/bigip_automation_examples/bigip/bigip_next/security/migrate-from-tmos/Readme.md

 - BIG-IP NEXT Central Manager, which we will use for migrating the virtual servers to NEXT instances and WAF Policy config

+For executing automation scripts, you need to utilize a Linux machine with network access to the BIG-IP instances: BIG-IP TMOS, BIG-IP CM.
+On this Linux machine you may choose to run Docker in order to take advantage of the sample app(s) and tooling (Ansible, Terraform, etc.)

-**Note: if you are an F5 employee or customer with access to UDF, you can use the following BIG-IP NEXT blueprint as the foundation for your environment: --TBC-- with the specified parameters for the flow without the need to replace them with your own.**
+**Note: if you are an F5 employee or customer with access to UDF, you can use the following BIG-IP NEXT blueprint as the foundation for your environment: "NEXT WAF/Access - Automation".
+Search for this name and utilize the latest version of the blueprint.
+This GitHub repo is already optimized to work with this UDF blueprint.**

 Before starting application migration we will need to set up our environment.
 Environment configuration will include the following steps: